 You pay UI taxes on each employee's wages up to the taxable wage base.
 You do not pay UI taxes on wages exceeding the taxable wage base.
-For 2024 the state's taxable wage base is \$9,521.
+Beginning in 2025 the state's taxable wage base is \$9,500.